 You’ve just made the first click.
-By the end of this page, we’ll show you how easy it can be to find front end developers.
+By the end of this page, we’ll show you how easy it can be to find a front-end software developer.

 Typical pains.
 Recognize yourself?

-Multiple self-help sites for beginner entrepreneurs will try to convince you that “hiring a front end developer is a piece of
+Multiple self-help sites for beginner entrepreneurs will try to convince you that «hiring a front-end developer is a piece of cake.»

 Don’t believe them.
-People struggling to find front end developers run into all kinds of obstacles.
-Like,
+People struggling to hire dedicated front-end developers run into all kinds of obstacles.

 - They don’t hire devs at all.
 Instead, they end up hiring web designers.
 Because «hey, they draw websites too, don’t they?»

-- They have little familiarity with the market, so they can’t form up the budget properly
+- They have little familiarity with the market, so they can’t form the budget properly

 and fall for many other typical traps.
 Just like in «Monopoly,» when you land on the wrong square and lose a turn.

-Similarly to the famous board game, when you hire front end developers without clearly knowing what you’re doing, you lose not just time.
-You risk :
+Like the famous board game, you lose time hiring front-end developers without clearly knowing what you’re doing.
+You risk:

-- Hire an incompetent but “top-rated” freelancer on one of the widely promoted online marketplaces such as Freelancer or Fiverr.
+Hire an incompetent but «top-rated» freelancer on a widely promoted online marketplace such as Freelancer or Fiverr.

 Fast.
 Safe.
 No sweat.

-Just read on, we’ll get to it.
-But first, let’s make sure you really do need a front end developer.
+Just read on.
+We’ll get to it.
+But first, let’s make sure you do need a front-end developer.
 Lemon would not want you to make the wrong decisions.

-So, you think you need a front end developer.
+So, you think you need a front-end developer.
 Legendary.
-But do you really have this need?
+But do you have this need?

-To answer this question, let us first clarify what is front end development.
-Simply put, front end devs make site layouts created by a web designer interactive.
-Often referred to as client-side programming (don’t worry, it doesn’t mean you will have to code), the front end is often focused around UI/UX and users’ interaction with the website.
+To answer this question, let us first clarify what front-end development is.
+Front-end devs make site layouts created by a web designer interactive.
+Often referred to as client-side programming (don’t worry, it doesn’t mean you will have to code), the front end is often focused on UI/UX and users’ interaction with the website.

-Based on this, we’ll now list some of the typical tasks front-end programmers work on.
+Based on this, we’ll list some typical tasks front-end programmers work on.

 - Reanimating website layouts and wireframes created by web designers